Lottery Leadership

 Schools and Education

-West Virginia Lottery proceeds improve the educational experience of West Virginia students from pre-school through their college years.
-Since 1986, West Virginia has invested more $3.8 billion from Lottery proceeds into education.
-These proceeds have significantly improved West Virginia’s public education system by allowing for new school construction, and renovations, through the State School Building Authority.
-Lottery proceeds also help support Higher Education, and Community and Technical College bonds.
-Lottery generated dollars have placed computers and upgraded technology in classrooms across the State through the West Virginia Department of Education.
+Since 1986, the West Virginia Lottery has invested $4.1 billion proceeds to improve the Educational Experience for West Virginia students, ages preschool through college.
+These proceeds have significantly improved the state’s public education system by allowing for new school construction and renovations through the School Building Authority.
+Lottery proceeds also support Higher Education and Community and Technical College bonds.

 Senior Citizens

-West Virginia Lottery proceeds improve the quality of life of our seniors.
-Since 1986, the Lottery has generated nearly $1.6 billion in proceeds that have helped the West Virginia Bureau of Senior Services meet the nutritional, health, and long-term care needs of tens of thousands of West Virginia senior citizens.
-Lottery dollars are used to help provide more than two million meals annually at county nutrition sites and homes statewide.
-The funding also is used for senior centers, transportation needs, care giving, matching Medicaid funding for senior services, and to fund a property tax credit for seniors.
+Lottery dollars are used to help provide over two million meals annually at nutrition sites and homes, and the funding is also used for senior centers, transportation needs, caregiving, matching Medicaid funding for senior services, and to help fund a property tax credit.

 Donation and Sponsorship Request